 “Content Matters”—that was the title of American Business Media's Executive Forum, which took place last month in Chicago.
-And content apparently does matter to every player in the b-to-b ecosystem: publishers, marketers (see sidebar)
+And content apparently does matter to every player in the b-to-b ecosystem: publishers, marketers (see sidebar) and ad agencies.

 In a keynote address, Judy Franks, president of Marketing Democracy, offered an ad agency perspective on content's evolution.
 She said the primary direction of media's shift is to convergence, as tablets bring the experiences of online, print, radio and television to a single screen.

 In this climate, Franks said, “the most powerful media brands are evolving into "transmedia' brands.”
 She asserted that social networking sites, such as Facebook, have made it easier than ever to pass along content from other media.
 In the end, she said, the most effective content is the content “we love to share.”